Your browser does not support JavaScript!

 The right to know about the safety and cleanliness of all toys and surfaces used in play.

 Before you put yourself naked and helpless in someone’s care, discuss the maintenance of the equipment that will come in contact with you.
 Toys are expensive, and if your top has already broken in their implements on previous partners, there are procedures to keep them sanitary and in good working condition.
-(I outlined my procedures in a separate post.)

 Foot massage from the foot fetishist